 Exploiting Buffer Overflow Vulnerabilities

-To exploit a buffer overflow vulnerability, an attacker needs to understand the layout of the program’s memory and how the buffer is stored.
+To exploit a buffer overflow vulnerability, an attacker must understand the program’s memory layout and how the buffer is stored.
 The attacker also needs to know the address of the code they want to execute, which they can obtain through a technique called “return-oriented programming” (ROP).

-To exploit a stack-based buffer overflow vulnerability, an attacker typically overwrites the return address of the function with the address of a gadget in the program’s code.
-The gadget then returns to another gadget, which in turn returns to another gadget, until the attacker has constructed a chain of gadgets that performs their desired action.
-For example, an attacker could construct a chain of gadgets that opens a shell on the target system, allowing them to execute arbitrary commands.
+To exploit a stack-based buffer overflow vulnerability, an attacker typically overwrites the function’s return address with the address of a gadget in the program’s code.
+The gadget then returns to another gadget, which in turn returns to another gadget until the attacker has constructed a chain of gadgets that performs their desired action.
+For example, an attacker could build a chain of gadgets that opens a shell on the target system, allowing them to execute arbitrary commands.

 Example: Exploiting a Stack-Based Buffer Overflow Vulnerability